Links on Android Authority may earn us a commission. Learn more.

 Air Squats | Cossack Squats | Pistol Squat

-So there’s your full-body home workout plan!
-While there are lots of similar programs out there, I believe that this one is uniquely adaptable to those training for a variety of reasons and at a wide range of levels.
+While there are lots of similar programs out there, I believe that this one is uniquely adaptable to those training for various reasons and at a wide range of levels.

-One of the biggest challenges when working out from home, is finding movements that are challenging enough as you progress.
+One of the biggest challenges when working out from home is finding challenging movements as you progress.
 This guide incorporates advanced calisthenics exercises and their simpler progressions to challenge both the newcomer and the expert.
-The selection on offer should not only target all the major muscle groups, but also many smaller supporting muscle groups that aid stability and power.
+The selection on offer should target all the major muscle groups and many smaller supporting muscle groups that aid stability and power.
 That makes this a functional workout that will also build an aesthetic physique.